malacandrian/eewilliams/_books/PuzzleBook.md

             type: image/jpg
           defaultImage: shortBook-Default.jpg
 ---
 A fun, interactive way to understand the Bible.
-Work through the book from start to finish to unfold the story puzzle by puzzle.
+Work through the book from start to finish to unfold the story puzzle by puzzle.<!--more-->

 ## Puzzles you can expect to find: ##